datascape/construction/bumpout/README.md

 #Bumpout, Attic and Roof

-## Phase 2 - North Exterior Wall, Attic with Shed Roof and Porch
+## Phases 1 and 2 - North Exterior Wall, Attic with Shed Roof and Porch

+- HVAC Upgrade - Move gate and add 15.5' picket fence extension for airflow.
-- 3.5' north side bumpout for two stories.
+- North side 3.5' bumpout - two stories and attic.
 - Windows on north side of kitchen, craft room and attic.
+- Porch on attic level with roof access.

 <a href="../exterior/img/rear/bumpout.jpg"><img src="../exterior/img/rear/bumpout.jpg" style="width:100%; max-width: 1000px"></a><br><br>
 <!-- also bumpout-no-attic.jpg -->